iitzduuu/iitzduuu/README.md

-- 👋 Hi, I’m Eduardo Coutinho, i study I.T on universidade federal da bahia
+ 👋 Hi, I’m Eduardo Coutinho
+I'm an I.T. student at Universidade Federal da Bahia.

-- 👀 I’m interested in study any languages and future jobs
+- 👀 I’m interested in learning programming languages and exploring future career opportunities
-- 🌱 I’m currently learning html, css, js and python(machine learning)
+- 🌱 Currently learning HTML, CSS, JavaScript, and Python (with a focus on Machine Learning)
-- 💞️ I’m looking to collaborate on any projects looking future
+- 💻 Looking to collaborate on beginner-friendly or future-focused projects
-- 📫 How to reach me on instagram.com/duuh7 and email: coutinhoeduardo192@gmail.com
+- 📫 Reach me on [Instagram](https://instagram.com/eduardo.ipynb) or email: **coutinhoeduardo192@gmail.com**
-- 😄 Pronouns: he
+- 😄 Pronouns: He/Him

-- ⚡ Fun fact:
+---

+Would you like help coming up with a fun fact or setting this up on GitHub or a personal website?

 <!---
 iitzduuu/iitzduuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.